marcsgil/slmcontrol/docs/tutorials.md

 yperiod = 5
 ```

 This is a `.ini` file that can be read by the [configparser](https://docs.python.org/3/library/configparser.html) standard library.
 You may change the values in this file to adjust it to your setup, but **DO NOT CHANGE THE NAMES**, otherwise the functions will not be able to read the values.
+We have a template of such a file in the `templates` folder of the [GitHub repository](https://github.com/marcsgil/slmcontrol/tree/main).
 The example in [Quick Start](#quick-start) could now be rewritten as

 ```py
 # Import everything from slmcontrol